 Doppler wind lidars

 A lidar emits pulses of light from a laser and measures the properties of targets from the nature of returned signal.
 In the case of a Doppler wind lidar mounted on of low orbit meteorological satellite, the targets are atmospheric molecules, cloud droplets and aerosols.
 The measured Doppler shift is directly related to the wind speed along the line of sight of the lidar beam.
 If two or more lidar beams are used, pointing in different directions, both wind speed and direction can be obtained.
-Launch of the first demonstration satellite by the European Space Agency ESA is due in 2017 and will provide global coverage of wind at various levels of the atmosphere.
+Launch of the first demonstration satellite by the European Space Agency ESA occured in 2018 and provides global coverage of wind at various levels of the atmosphere.